Asynchronous Alerts API

 Last updated on:

-The API allows you to run alert search requests in the background.
-With help of this you can monitor the progress of the request and view the results as and when they become available.
+The Asynchronous Alerts API in ManageEngine Log360 allows you to run alert search requests in the background.
+Using this API, you can monitor the progress of a search job and retrieve results as they become available.

-- You can make a request with a set of required metadata and asynchronous parameters.
+- Send a request with the required metadata and asynchronous parameters.

-- The server will respond with a request ID and the search is performed in background thread.
+- The server responds with a request ID, and the search runs in a background thread.

-- You can check the status of the request through the Jobs endpoint.
+- You can check the job’s status through the Jobs endpoint.

-- Once the job is done, you can fetch the results using the jobs/results endpoint.
+- Once the job completes, fetch the results using the jobs/results endpoint.

-- The search results will be available in EventLog Analyzer for 24 hours after which they are deleted by the cleanup thread.
+- Search results remain available for 24 hours, after which they are deleted by the cleanup thread.

 | Synchronous Alerts | Asynchronous Alerts |